|

 (d) for drivers conducting international cargo and passenger transportation

-services to the territories of the Member States in vehicles registered in
+services to the territories of the Member States in vehicles registered in the

-the Republic of Moldova:
+Republic of Moldova:

-- a written request (original) from the national association of carriers of
+- a written request (original) from the national association of carriers of the

-stating the purpose, duration and frequency of the trips;
+the purpose, duration and frequency of the trips;

 (e) for members of train, refrigerator and locomotive crews in international